Marijanamust/dryseasons/README.md

 This project was supposed to be finished and presented in 6 days so I ignored some obvious functionalities not to lose time, especially the ones I have done before on other projects and I am sure I can easily do again.

-Functionalities I want to add:
+Next functionalities I want to add:

 -   Develop profile - delete profile (automatically all hosted events), add interests sections
 -   Develop event page - add discussion board, delete event by host - all attendees get a message that the event has been deleted